jmashuque/wavi-capture-gui-for-osint/README.md

 - Browser impersonation depends on the installed `yt-dlp` build and may be blocked by endpoint policy.
 - Webpage Capture may be blocked when browser remote debugging, developer tools, Deno child-process launches, loopback automation, or writes to the selected Output Root are restricted by enterprise policy.
 - Infinite feeds, virtualized lists, canvas/WebGL content, animations, autoplaying video, bot challenges, login/MFA flows, and pages that detect headless automation may be incomplete or unavailable.
 Environment presets are controlled browser emulation settings, not proof of an exact physical device or network location.
 - Webpage Capture does not automatically dismiss consent banners, sign in, submit forms, or perform unrestricted interaction.
 When **Interactive Overlays** is enabled, it only attempts conservative, pre-click-validated whitelist matches and may skip unsupported, ambiguous, virtualized, shadow-DOM, iframe, obscured, moving, or automation-resistant interfaces.
-Because it still sends real clicks to third-party pages, unintended state-changing interactions cannot be ruled out completely; use a minimally privileged OSINT account and review platform-specific blacklist rules before authenticated capture.
 - Proxy/VPN behavior depends on local routing, policy, and source-platform handling.
 - Case Browser thumbnails and media details generally require FFmpeg/FFprobe.
 - Manifest verification checks file hashes only; it does not assess authenticity, context, or legal sufficiency.